-Fortunately, a skilled Detroit theft lawyer, like Maurice Davis, can help you avoid these harsh penalties.
+Fortunately, a skilled Detroit Retail Fraud Lawyer, like Maurice Davis, can help you avoid these harsh penalties.
 Depending on the facts of your case, it may be possible to have your charges dismissed or to obtain an acquittal.
 In any case, do not plead guilty to the offense before consulting with a knowledgeable legal professional.

 What Does Michigan Law Say About Retail Fraud?